rohan-sharma82/visionagri/README.md

   - **Google AI Platform (Gemini Models):** We use the powerful Gemini family of models for their state-of-the-art multi-modal capabilities, handling everything from complex reasoning for the AI Farmer Assistant to image analysis for disease and animal classification.

 - **Database/Storage:**
-  - Implicitly handled by the platform for now, with a clear path to expand to **Firebase Firestore** for scalable, real-time data storage as the user base grows.
+  - The current prototype is designed to be **highly scalable and stateless**.
+It uses client-side `localStorage` for persisting non-critical data like chat history, minimizing backend dependencies.
+For a full-scale application, this architecture can be seamlessly extended with a robust database like **PostgreSQL** or **MongoDB** to manage user data and persistent storage.

 - **Hosting:**
   - **Vercel:** The ideal platform for deploying Next.js applications.
 Vercel provides a seamless CI/CD pipeline, global CDN, and serverless functions, ensuring our application is scalable, reliable, and performant worldwide.